-Activities that improve the quality of life of a community, provide a type of support, assistance or solidarity, and contribute to developing citizenship.
+Activities that improve the quality of life of members of a community and contribute to promoting greater civic engagement.

 EXAMPLES: Participating in an AGECR committee (such as student radio, student newspaper, environment committee), setting up an international cooperation project, volunteering in a seniors’ home, or joining a team of student first-aid volunteers.

 Activities involving not only student athletes, but also student coaches and student members of sports committees.